What’s in this article

-Home to luscious tropical forests, pristine beaches, and a fascinating, exotic culture, Indonesia is an all-time favourite destination in the whole of Southeast Asia.
-Indonesia is also the 4th most populated nations in the world, and the country with the largest number of islands, standing at approximately 18,000.
+Home to luscious tropical forests, pristine beaches, and a fascinating, strange culture, Indonesia is an all-time favourite destination in the whole of Southeast Asia.
+Indonesia is also the 4th most populated nation in the world, and the country with the largest number of islands, standing at approximately 18,000.

-From a business perspective, Indonesia is slowly ditching the association with the “developing” world to become of one the world’s fastest growing economies, alongside China and India.
-As a result, more and more foreigners are relocating to Indonesia for work or to set up a business in the country.
+From a culture and business perspective, Indonesia is slowly ditching its association with the “developing” world to become one of the world’s fastest-growing economies, alongside China and India.
+As a result, more and more foreigners are relocating to Indonesia for work or setting up a business there.

 Being one of Southeast Asia’s most populous countries with a workforce to match, Indonesia represents a profitable market to invest in.
 When it comes to establishing a business abroad, one must not underestimate the importance of knowing and respecting the country’s cultural norms.
-As a matter of fact, being aware of Indonesia’s business culture practices may prevent investors from making faux pas and ensure long lasting business relations.
+Being aware of Indonesia’s business culture practices may prevent investors from making faux pas and ensure long-lasting business relations.

 Etiquette of Communication in Indonesia